mark-tasaka/CPP-OSR-Town-Guard-Generator/README.md

 -----------------

+Update 1.14: 2023-03-24

+Added more functions to the TownGuard files (TownGuard.h & TownGuard.cpp).
+Implemented more testing in main.cpp.

 Update 1.13: 2023-03-23

 Corrected some of the testing issues in main.cpp.
 Add more functionality to the TownGuard files (TownGuard.h & TownGuard.cpp).